 - Present recent advances before a knowledgeable international audience

-- Educate industry customers and providers on their latest research and product developments
+- Educate customers and providers on the latest research and product developments

 - Network to engage new contacts and refresh old ones